GilsonLabUCSD/resources/tscc-information.md

 - `home-mgilson` (owned by us)

-  - Number: 9 CPU nodes, 3 GPU nodes
+  - Number: 7 CPU nodes
   - CPU Hardware: Each node has 2x 8-core Xeon E5-2670 @ 2.6 GHz, 128 GB memory, Infiniband
-  - GPU Hardware: 3 nodes with GeForce GTX 980 (2x 6-core Xeon @ 2.6 GHz, 64 GB)
   - Wall clock: No limit

   Each GPU node has 4 GPUs.
 Specific GPU resources can be requested in the PBS script with `-l nodes=1:ppn=3:gpu980` (make sure you specify 3 processors for every GPU).
 To request all 4 GPUs in a GPU node, use `-l nodes=1:ppn=12:gpu`.